zer0-os/zChain/packages/zchain-core/API.md

 ### node

 Libp2p node.
-Libp2p (opens new window)is a modular system of protocols, specifications, and libraries that enable the development of peer-to-peer network applications.
+[Libp2p](https://docs.ipfs.io/concepts/libp2p/) is a modular system of protocols, specifications, and libraries that enable the development of peer-to-peer network applications.
 As the network layer for IPFS, Libp2p provides flexible solutions for essential peer-to-peer elements like transport, security, peer routing, and content discovery.
 Libp2p node is derived from `ipfs.libp2p`.

 ### zId